SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 Rest API for Nearby Shops App.

-For more information on Nearby Shops Software please visit http://nearbyshops.org
+For more information please visit http://nearbyshops.org

 Download